Select Projects

 ALCCAR Ghana and Tanzania

-In early 2009 we embarked on a 3.5 year NSF-funded study titled Anticipatory Learning for Climate Change Adaptation and Reslience (ALCCAR).
 Working in close collaboration with regional partners in Ghana and Tanzania, we explored approaches to community-based adaptation to anthropogenic climate change in sub-Sahara Africa.
 We hypothesized that cyclical (loop) learning strengthens people's anticipatory capacity in decision-making with respect to climatic and other livelihood stressors.
-Predicted future climate changes include temperature increases, less reliable rains during the growing season, and increased short-term extreme events such as floods and droughts.
-These trends are very likely to pose a huge burden for subsistence farming and fishing communities in west and east Africa.
+Climate scientists predicted temperature increases, less reliable rains during the growing season, and increased short-term extreme events such as floods and droughts.
+These trends are likely to pose a burden for subsistence farming and fishing communities in west and east Africa.

 ALCCAR's action research approach sought to bolster the capacity of at-risk rural communities to anticipate and creatively respond to climate change, particularly as played out in local socio-ecological systems.
 We emphasized iterative ways of analyzing, learning about, and proactively responding to environmental uncertainty.